yugabyte/yugabyte-db/docs/content/preview/integrations/hevodata.md

 ## Connect

-To add YugabyteDB as a source in [Pipeline](https://docs.hevodata.com/pipelines/), do the following:
+To add YugabyteDB as a source in Hevo, create a [Pipeline](https://docs.hevodata.com/pipelines/) as follows:

 1. Start a YugabyteDB cluster.
 Refer [YugabyteDB Prerequisites](../../tools/#yugabytedb-prerequisites).
 1. In the Hevo UI, create a new Pipeline by selecting PostgreSQL as the source type.